the-Sreejith/react-canvas/README.md

 # React Canvas Web Application

 This project is a React-based canvas web application inspired by tools like Miro and Figma.
 It leverages the `dnd-kit` library for drag-and-drop functionality.
+You can check out the live version [here](canvas.thesreejith.in)

 ## Installation